 And sure enough, the moment I clicked through, I’d receive a barrage of “anatomical exam” photos.
-For many people I’ve talked to, these nude photos swaps are more mundane than titillating.
+For many people I’ve talked to, nude photo swaps are more mundane than titillating.

 If you subscribe to that logic, “showing the goods” is a necessary requirement for a “sale”.
 I have always questioned however whether this is a tactic that results in face-to-face encounters.